PCF’s little blue truck delivers grant awards to USD 398 teachers on #GivingTuesday.

 Forward-thinking citizens established Peabody Community Foundation (PCF) in 2000 to assist in providing resources for a broad range of existing and future charitable needs in our community.
-As of March 2019, PCF funds balances total over $862,767.
+By March 2021, the 23 funds held by PCF totaled $984,000.

-From endowed funds, PCF grants over $40,000 each year to community service and community projects/programs for charitable purpose in three ways:
+From endowed funds, PCF grants over $40,000 are available each year to community projects/programs for charitable purpose in three ways:

-- Our competitive grant cycle has, in recent years, awarded $10,000 to programs and projects such as the Peabody Hearts for Hart Park playground fund, the Senior Citizens Center, emergency assistance through the food bank and Marion County FACT, and other institutions and programs that Peabody holds dear.
+- Distributions are made from the PCF Endowment and the Kansas Health Foundation funds in an annual competitive grant cycle.
+In the past five years, awards of over $57,070 to programs and projects such as the Senior Center, Fall Festival, Christmas Lights, Township Library, emergency assistance through the Peabody Food Bank and Marion County FACT, and other institutions and programs that Peabody citizens hold dear.

-- Several organizations in our community, such as the Township Library and Historical Society, have their own endowed funds with PCF from which annual disbursements are made at the discretion of the organization’s leadership.
+- Several organizations in our community, The Hub, Partners of Peabody Parks, Township Library, Senior Center and Historical Society, Catlin Community Cemetery, have their own endowed funds with PCF from which annual disbursements are made at the discretion of the organization’s leadership.

 Whether you are a citizen, a friend, or a high school alum who benefited from living in Peabody and carried those values elsewhere, consider supporting Peabody Community Foundation.